egrund/SARSA-gridworld/README.md

 	visualize_grid = True)
 player.start(episodes = 50, evaluation = True)
 ```
 That means it is an 10-step SARSA solving Gridworld 0 (the one on the pictures).
 You can change all of the parameters and see what happens.
-But changing them might make the algorithm inefficient or even not working anymore.<br />
+But changing them cause the algorithm to be inefficient or even failing.<br />
 Create an MonteCarlo approach by executing this instead of the last cell.
 ``` python
 player = SARSAn(gridworld=world,n = np.inf, epsilon= 0.05,alpha = 1)